 Cree/Saulteaux playwright, performer, and teacher, born in 1951 in Edmonton Alberta.
-She studied acting, music and dance at Grant McEwan College, and at the Banff Centre for the Arts.
-She is currently based in Vancouver British Columbia.
+She was raised by a white foster mother, and lost contact with her First Nations culture and society.
+She struggled with addiction and depression, but then undertook a study of acting, music and dance at Grant MacEwan College, and at the Banff Centre for the Arts.
 For forty years she has created and toured interdisciplinary works which explore the traditions and stories of First Nations peoples, using improvisation and multi-media to cross cultural and creative borders.

 Her one-woman show, Moonlodge (Native Earth Performing Arts 1990) tells the story of a First Nations girl who is taken from her home by Child Welfare, and placed in a series of foster homes, where she loses her connections with her own culture and community.
 While hitchhiking across America in the 1960s, she gradually discovers her own voice and sense of self.
 Moonlodge has toured across Canada and the U.S., in Europe and Australia.
 It has been adapted for radio and published in 1994.